UltraEngine/Documentation/CPP/World_Pick.md

 ## Returns

-If the ray intersects the entity, the PickInfo structure is filled in and true is returned, otherwise false is returned.
+If the line segment intersects the entity, the resulting PickInfo's *success* member will be set to true, otherwise it will be false.